shizacat/outline-ss-server-ansible-role/README.md

-# The ansible role for Outlinse ss server
+# The ansible role for Outlinse shadowsocks (ss) server

-This role will install only outline-ss server on your server.
+This role will install only outline-ss server on your server as systemd service.

 # Development